Equipment

 Beyond AR and VR, systems such as the Meta Aria can capture real-world data directly from the surgeon’s perspective.
 This enables experiments that require first-person recordings for analysis, validation, or training.

-Optical Systems
+Optical Tracking

 • Modern research camera in op setting